CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 88.Ti=Enforcement of the obligations of {_providers} of {_general-purpose_AI_models}

-88.1.sec=The Commission shall have exclusive powers to supervise and enforce Chapter V, taking into account the procedural guarantees under Article {Article.94.Xnum}.
+88.1.sec=The Commission shall have exclusive powers to supervise and enforce Chapter {Chapter.V.Xnum}, taking into account the procedural guarantees under Article {Article.94.Xnum}.
 The Commission shall entrust the implementation of these tasks to the {_AI_Office}, without prejudice to the powers of organisation of the Commission and the division of competences between Member States and the Union based on the Treaties.

 88.2.sec=Without prejudice to Article {Article.75.Xnum}(3), market surveillance authorities may request the Commission to exercise the powers laid down in this Section, where that is necessary and proportionate to assist with the fulfilment of their tasks under this Regulation.